tpope/vim-rails/README.markdown

 Baby, you can go all the way back to Rails 1 if you like (give or take some syntax highlighting).

+> Can I use rails.vim with engines?

+Not officially, but if you create `config/environment.rb` in the root of the engine, it will mostly work.

 > Rake is slow.
 How about making `:Rake` run
 > `testrb`/`rspec`/`cucumber` directly instead of `rake`?